catdesk/lsrvr-go/README.md

 ## Roadmap

-Continue porting to golang by porting lctrl
+Port the lctrl client to golang.

-Be able to write favorite colors to the config file for easy recall
+It would be nice to be able to write favorite colors to the config file easy recall.

 Change the arduino software and server software so instead of specifying color, specify a pin and a value.
 Each pin can be :qualitative, which is